samir-m0hamed/Loan_Approval_Classification/README.md

     pip install pandas numpy plotly scikit-learn
     ```
 2. Open the `Loan_Approval_Classification.ipynb` file using Jupyter Notebook or Google Colab.
-3. Ensure the data file `loan_data.csv` is in the same directory.
+3. Ensure the data file is in the same directory and run the cells sequentially.
-4. Run the cells sequentially to view the analysis and results.

-## 📊 Results
-* Data distribution was improved using `PowerTransformer` to overcome **Skewness**.
-* The Naive Bayes model showed promising results after proper data preprocessing (Training accuracy reached around 92%).

 ---

-## 👤 Author
+## ✍️ Author
 Developed by : Samir Mohamed